douglas-ck-weir/tubed/README.md

 - **Endless daily puzzles** — algorithmically generated from the date, unique every day forever
 - **Route validation** — impossible routes are rejected with a clear explanation
 - **Live map** — your route is drawn on a real London map as you build it, with each line coloured correctly
-- **Station search** — type to find stations instantly rather than scrolling
+- **Station search with autocomplete** — type to find stations instantly with highlighted matches; keyboard navigation supported
-- **Top 5 routes** — see the best possible routes after submitting
+- **Top 5 routes** — see the best possible routes after submitting, each ranked with line-by-line breakdown
+- **Your route vs optimal** — results screen shows your route and the optimal route side-by-side, with interchange times itemised
+- **Efficiency score** — animated progress bar showing how close you were to optimal, expressed as a percentage
+- **Hints system** — three optional hints per puzzle, tracked and reported in your final score:
+  - Hint 1: Lines serving the start station
+  - Hint 2: Lines serving the destination station
+  - Hint 3: Which line to start on
-- **Share your result** — one tap copies your score to share with friends
+- **Share your result** — one tap copies your score to share with friends, including hints used
 - **Day streak** — tracks how many consecutive days you've played
-- **How to play modal** — built-in tutorial for new players
+- **How to play modal** — built-in tutorial for new players, shown automatically on first visit
+- **Feedback** — in-app feedback form sends directly to the Tubed team
 - **Works on mobile** — fully optimised for phones

 ---